Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 If the network is strongly connected, that is, any two vertices are connected by a path, one can use a result by Lawler and Sokal \cite{lawler1988bounds} who generalized a famous result by Cheeger \cite{cheeger1970lower}.
 If the graph of $\hat{K}$ is strongly connected, then holds for the eigenvalue of $\hat{K}$ with the second smallest real part $\mu_2$:

 where $c:=\max_i\sum_jk_{ij}$ is the maximal sum of the outgoing rates from a vertex and the conductance $\Phi$ is defined as:

-where $p_{s,i}$ is the steady state distribution of the network and the minimum is taken over all partitions of the vertex set into $A$ and $A^c$.
+where $\pi_{i}$ is the steady state distribution of the network and the minimum is taken over all partitions of the vertex set into $A$ and $A^c$.
 Note that, if the detailed balance condition holds, $A$ is a set minimizing $\Phi$ if and only if $A^c$ is a set minimizing $\Phi$.

-This is a statement on the eigenvalues of the unreduced generator matrix $\hat{K}$.
+It is important to note that this is a statement on the eigenvalues of the unreduced generator matrix $\hat{K}$.
 However, relevant for our case are the eigenvalues of the $N$-th principal minor $K$, which only coincide with the non-zero eigenvalues of $\hat{K}$ if $N$ is chosen to be absorbing, meaning that the network cannot be strongly connected anymore.
-To reconcile this, one can introduce a small back-rate $\epsilon$ from N to any other vertex $i$ and let $\epsilon\to 0$.
-Note that K is invariant under any choice of rates leaving $N$ as this cannot change the FPT behavior to reach $N$.
+To reconcile this, one can introduce a small back-rate $\epsilon$ from N to any other vertex $n$:

+and let $\epsilon\to 0$.
+Note that taking the $N$-th principal minor always results in the same $K$ for any choice of $n$ and $\epsilon$ as both cannot change the FPT behavior to reach $N$.

 We can apply this result to the one-step master equation from Sec. \ref{subsec:Example_one_step_master_equation} starting at $m=1$.
 Here, one sees that a minimizing set has to be of the shape $A=\{1,...,n\}$, which yields: